-Currently on the road in support of Jungle, we managed to grab some interview time with Rae to talk about gender equality in music, Blackpool pleasure beach, BBC Introducing and much more.
+Earlier this year while on the road in support of Jungle, we managed to grab some interview time with Rae to talk about gender equality in music, Blackpool pleasure beach, BBC Introducing and much more.

 I believe you’re currently on tour with Jungle, how is that going?

 Yeah I am!
 It’s our fourth show with them tonight in Nottingham.
 It’s a very sunny day and everyone is in happy touring spirits.
 Jungle are obviously amazing so being able to watch their full gig last night in Brighton was really fun and they have a super musical fan base who welcomed us warmly.

 Were you a fan of them already?
 What’s your favourite song of theirs?